 When people talk about their climate and say, "but we have four seasons," I don't care.
 I can do without them.
 My mom used to call me in Lo-Cal and ask about the weather.

 "It's sunny and warm and the palm trees are swaying in the breeze, just like they were yesterday and they will be tomorrow," I told her, every time.
 My parents gave me a surprise inspection once, having driven across the united states in an RV to visit Mom's children.
 I passed the inspection, and when she got home she called to tell me I was happy, and I should stay there.
 Moms know, and kids never listen.

 In Deep East Texas, the disparity between burning sun and downpouring rain was more crucial.
 It's farm country - the weather matters greatly, and if the rain is too harsh it is just as dangerous as a drought.
-Our landlord was a water-diviner, and if he killed a rattler he'd hang it on a fence-post to summon the rain.
+Our landlord was a water-diviner; he'd kill a rattler and hang it on a fence-post to summon the rain.
 I can't say I remember it working.